friedt/assigment/README.md

 - https://webpack.js.org/plugins/html-webpack-plugin/
 - https://webpack.js.org/plugins/copy-webpack-plugin/

-### Folder Structure
+### Source Folder Structure

-- sass/  folder which containes all the scss files
+* sass/  folder which containes all the scss files
-- src/
+* src/

 These are the source files that can be changed.
 It consists of a:
 <ul>
 <li>'data' folder which containes the flights.json which is used to display flight information on the API endpoint</li>